-The results are shown in Figure 9, where in the WFPC2 fields the bright stars are color-coded according to their derived $T{\rm eff}$ (and radius).
-We overplot contours of the OB associations derived from the clustering algorithm, from the HST photometry, for two sample link-distances of 3 and 6 arcsec (11.4 and 22.8 pc at M31's distance), in blue and cyan colors, respectively.
+The results are shown in Figures 9a to 9d, where in the WFPC2 fields the bright stars are color-coded according to their derived T{eff} (and radius).
+We overplot contours of the OB associations derived from the clustering algorithm, from the HST photometry, for two sample link-distances of 3 and 6 arcsec (11.4 and 22.8pc at M31's distance), in blue and cyan colors respectively.
 The clustering within rich star-forming regions shows that young populations are structured hierarchically, on various levels of compactness, sampled by different spatial scales: dense small clumps of hot stars are arranged within broader complexes of lower density.
-We show results only with these two values of link-distance, for clarity, across the whole sample; they provide a comprehensive definition of the structures seen in most fields; however, in the richest star-forming sites such as NGC 206, structures are clearly seen on more compact scales as well (Figure 9).
-In these maps, hotter stars are plotted above cooler ones: numerous intermediate $T{\rm eff}$ stars are present in the same regions where the hotter stars crowd, but are not visible because they are covered by the blue dots (hot stars).
+We show results only with these two values of link-distance, for clarity, across the whole sample; they provide a comprehensive definition of the structures seen in most fields, however in the richest star-forming sites such as NGC206, structures are clearly seen on more compact scales as well (Fig. 9b).
+In these maps, hotter stars are plotted above cooler ones: numerous intermediate $T{\rm eff}$ stars are present in the same regions where the hotter stars crowd, but are not visible because covered by the blue dots (hot stars).

-Such hierarchical fragmentation has been postulated and discussed before (e.g., Elmegreen 2006, 2008; Bastian et al. 2009); this study allows us to examine quantitatively the distribution of the associations across star-forming regions over large galactocentric distances, at the HST resolution which is necessary in the crowded sites where many compact star groups are unresolved in ground-based imaging (e.g., Bianchi et al. 2012 for a comparison).
+Such hierarchical fragmentation was postulated and discussed before (e.g. Elmegreen 2006, 2008, Bastian et al. 2009); this study allows us to examine quantitatively the distribution of the associations across star-forming regions over large galactocentric distances, at the HST resolution which is necessary in the crowded sites where many compact star groups are unresolved in ground-based imaging (e.g. Bianchi et al. 2012a for a comparison).
 The physical characteristics of the associations reflect the result of the star formation process, from the fragmentation of the parent molecular cloud, and of the dynamical evolution in the galaxy disk.
-With time, the wind momentum and radiation from the young massive stars blows away most of the remaining dust and gas, and the associations (unbound) become less compact and eventually dissolve within the general galaxy potential (e.g., Bastian et al. 2011 and references therein).
+With time, the wind momentum and radiation from the young massive stars blows away most of the remaining dust and gas, and the associations (unbound) become less compact and eventually dissolve within the general galaxy potential (e.g. Bastian et al. 2011 and references therein).

-The total number of hot stars included in OB associations of course increases with larger link-distances; results for linkdistances of 3", 4", 5", and 6" are shown in Figures 10 and 11; the density of stars included (average of all associations) correspondingly decreases: 0.0313, 0.0157, 0.0100, and 0.0076 pc-2, respectively.
+The total number of hot stars included in OB associations of course increases with larger link-distances; results for link-distance of 3, 4, 5, and 6" are shown in Figure 10 and 11; the density of stars included (average of all associations) correspondingly decreases: $0.0313, 0.0157, 0.0100, 0.0076 \text{ pc}^{-2}$ respectively.
 The figure shows (first panel) how the number of stars included in associations increases steeply over those excluded by the clustering criterion, with progressively larger link-distances.
 We caution that the density of non-clustered hot stars (field stars) cannot be estimated from these data, since our fields are largely occupied by star-forming complexes.
-The ratio of hot stars in clusters over "field" stars will be better determined from the large area coverage provided by the PHAT survey (Dalcanton et al. 2012).
-Such ratio was also estimated by Kang et al. (2009) over the M31 disk, but the results were limited by the depth of the LGGS survey (see Bianchi et al.
+The ratio of hot stars in clusters over "field" stars will be better determined from the large area coverage provided by the "PHAT" survey (Dalcanton et al. 2012).
+Such ratio was also estimated by Kang et al. (2009) over the M31 disk but the results were limited by the depth of the LGGS survey (see Bianchi et al. 2012a for a comparison) and by the spatial resolution >10 times worse than HST, both effects making the hot-star counts from ground-based surveys a lower limit.